-There are two more words in the form of a question that the best communicators use.
+The best communicators use two more words in the form of a question.
 So what?

 As soon as you veer off the path into dry facts, you’re done, finished, over and out.
 Plain facts, especially those taken out of context, are boring.
 You instinctively know you can’t bore people into giving you their attention, much less buy some art from you.
 Do yourself a solid and resolve to do your best to quit bad habits that include finding reasons to avoid telling your Story.

 When you aren't there, your stories create conversations about you and your art.
 They are the best source of exciting tidbits your fans, patrons, journalists, and others use to describe your work in the most effective form of advertising, marketing art by word-of-mouth.